 Our work brings affordable housing to the homeless, provides access to services and public benefits for lower income persons and persons with disabilities, and protects neglected and abused children and persons displaced by major disasters.

 Law clerks at PILP receive mentoring and training from our housing and public benefits attorneys and the opportunity to gain exposure to the mechanics of litigation while developing a better understanding of the systemic legal barriers facing low-income and other under-represented communities in California.
 PILP engages its law students in every phase of complex litigation, working with highly skilled and experienced attorneys.
-For example, we have involved students in all aspects of preparing an affordable housing/fair housing case for trial–drafting discovery motions, participating in strategy sessions with co-counsel and settlement negotiations with opposing counsel.
-Other law students have researched the legislative history and case law related to various provisions of affordable housing and public benefit laws, drafted portions of trial court and appellate briefs, assisted in the taking of depositions, and drafted procedural and substantive legal memoranda, motions and stipulations.
-Another clerk went out into the field, interviewing clients and drafting declarations for submission to the court.
+For example, we have involved students in all aspects of preparing an affordable housing/fair housing case for trial, including drafting discovery motions, participating in strategy sessions with co-counsel, and settlement negotiations with opposing counsel.
+Other law students have researched the legislative history and case law related to various provisions of affordable housing and public benefit laws, drafted portions of trial court and appellate briefs, assisted in the taking of depositions, and drafted procedural and substantive legal memoranda, motions, and stipulations.
+Law students have also gone into the field, interviewing clients and drafting declarations for submission to the court.

 If mailing materials, please send them to: